 Principal's Discretionary Process

-Principal's Discretionary Process applications will be assessed by the Principal as vacancies arise on a case-by-case basis.
+Principal's Discretionary Process applications are available to late applicants and will be assessed by the Principal as vacancies arise on a case-by-case basis.

 Highly capable candidates with strong academic results who have missed the Standard Application Process and are seeking to apply should submit their online application at the earliest possible opportunity: